engineyard/ky-workshop-custom-scaling/README.md

 # Custom EYK autoscaling for Passenger and Sidekiq

-This is a demo application that displays how the `Custom EYK HPA` can be used when it comes to web traffic and sidekiq jobs.
+This is a demo application that displays how the `Custom EYK autoscaling` can be used when it comes to web traffic and sidekiq jobs.
 Specifically, the application is using `passenger` webserver, but it could be used as an example in other cases too.

 ### Configuration

 The application will use just SQLite.
 Since no communication is needed for our backend (no information shared among the webserver e.g. users etc), SQLite will do just fine.
-This means that the only configuration we should provide is the one regarding the `Custom EYK HPA`and redis.
+This means that the only configuration we should provide is the one regarding the `Custom EYK autoscaling`and redis.

 * for redis: